daytonaio/content/articles/20240910_Daytona_Project_Config.md

 ## What's Next: Project Configs and Prebuilds

-The introduction of Project Configs is part of Daytona's broader initiative to improve developer efficiency by automating repetitive tasks.
+The introduction of Project Configs is part of Daytona's broader start to improve developer productivity by automating repetitive tasks.
 One upcoming feature that will further streamline the development process is **Prebuilds**.

 ### How Prebuilds Will Enhance Project Configs

-Prebuilds allow for even faster workspace setup by listening for changes in the underlying repository and automatically running builds in the background.
+Prebuilds allow for even rapid workspace setup by listening for changes in the underlying repository and automatically running builds in the background.
 This ensures that when a developer creates a new workspace, all necessary builds have already been completed, significantly reducing wait times.

-> **"Prebuilds are designed to take Daytona's automation to the next level,
+> **"Prebuilds are made to take Daytona's automation to the next level,
 > allowing for 'ready-to-go' environments.
 Coupled with Project Configs, they'll
 > make workspace creation nearly instantaneous."** – Daytona Engineering Team